-Total liabilities decreased primarily due to a decrease in net pension liability.
-The net pension liability benefitted from better than projected investment returns to provide additional resources for future retirement benefits.
-The School Employees Retirement System (SERS) reported an annual money-weighted rate of return was 28.18%, compared to 2.91% in the prior year, and the State Teachers Retirement System (STRS) reported an annual money-weighted rate of return of 29.24%, compared to 2.99% in the prior year.
+Total liabilities increased primarily due to an increase in net pension liability.
+The net pension liability increased significantly due to a volatile investment market during the measurement period; the School Employees Retirement System (SERS) reported an annual money-weighted rate of return of -1.93% (compared to 28.18% in the prior year), while the State Teachers Retirement System (STRS) reported an annual money-weighted rate of return of -3.55% (compared to 29.24% in the prior year).
+Other long-term liabilities decreased as the School District satisfied its annual debt service requirements on the outstanding bonds.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2022 Unaudited
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2023 Unaudited

-Table 2 shows the changes in net position for fiscal years 2021 and 2022.
+Table 2 shows the changes in net position for fiscal years 2022 and 2023.